Correcting Delocalization Error in Materials with Localized Orbitals and Linear-Response Screening: Introduction

 Kohn--Sham density functional theory (DFT) \cite{hohenberg1964, kohn1965, levy1979, levy1982, lieb1983} is rightly regarded as the default method for quantum-mechanical calculations in both chemistry and materials science.
 The availability of reasonably accurate density functional approximations (DFAs), implemented efficiently in community software, remains unparalleled decades later.
-Frontier orbital (or valence band maximum and conduction band minimum) energies from (generalized) Kohn--Sham DFAs have been shown to be the chemical potentials, defined as the derivatives of the associated DFA's total energy with respect to the electron number \cite{cohen2008a, yang2012}; the proof uses Janak's theorem \cite{janak1978}, but extends it to functionals of the density matrix.
+Frontier orbital---in bulk systems, valence band maximum and conduction band minimum---energies from (generalized) Kohn--Sham DFAs have been shown to be the chemical potentials, defined as the derivatives of the associated DFA's total energy with respect to the electron number \cite{cohen2008a, yang2012}; the proof uses Janak's theorem \cite{janak1978}, but extends it to functionals of the density matrix.
 DFA frontier orbitals thus predict the fundamental gaps of molecules and materials based on the exact conditions for fractional charges \cite{perdew1982, yang2000}.
-But DFAs suffer systematic errors, including a characteristic and enduring underestimation of the fundamental gap \cite{perdew1985}.
-Band structures obtained by (semilocal) DFAs are also quite inaccurate, and decades of work has been poured into various methods for improving them \cite{hybertsen1986, dabo2010, tsuneda2010, kronik2012, korzdorfer2012, puschnig2017}.
-Accurately computing band structures, and especially band gaps, within the efficient DFT framework is a pressing problem for computational physicists, chemists and materials scientists.
-Predicting and aligning energy levels is critical for the development of semiconductor technology \cite{heyd2005, xiao2011}; solar cells \cite{wang2018}; and photocatalysts \cite{li2017b}.
-Interfacial band structure \cite{ishii1999, braun2009} is particularly challenging because adsorbates' bands are renormalized, yet of outsize importance in predicting the properties of next-generation heterogeneous materials \cite{kroemer2001, 2012}.
-Behind the band gap and band structure problems lies \emph{delocalization error} \cite{mori-sanchez2008, cohen2008, cohen2012, bryenton2022}.
+But DFAs suffer characteristic and enduring systematic errors.
+Although they generally predict accurate total energies for equilibrium structures, glaring problems appear even for simple molecules far from equilibrium.
+For example, commonly used semilocal functionals are not size-consistent: they predict an unphysically low total energy for \ce{H2+} at the dissociation limit, with $E(\ce{H} \cdots \ce{H+}) < E(\ce{H}) + E(\ce{H+})$ \cite{zhang1998}.
+A significant underestimation of the fundamental (band) gap has also been known for decades \cite{perdew1985}.
+In addition to the frontier orbitals, band structures computed by (semilocal) DFAs are quite inaccurate, and decades of work have been poured into various methods for improving them \cite{hybertsen1986, dabo2010, tsuneda2010, kronik2012, korzdorfer2012, puschnig2017}.